shubhankar1313/Statistics-Calculator/README.md

 Just for fun!

-This Python code allows you to calculate various statistical measures on a given dataset.
+This program allows you to calculate various statistical measures on a given dataset.
 It also allows multiple formats of input (values of x, values of x & f, values of class interval & f).
 The supported statistics are: <br />

 1. Measures of Central Tendacy/Averages: <br />
 • Mean <br />